dg/ftp-deployment/readme.md

 (didn't I forget to upload some files?).
 There are lots of sophisticated deploying techniques available today, but many people are still using FTP.
 This tool is designed for them.

-FTP Deployment is a script written in PHP (requires PHP 5.4 or newer) and will automate the entire process.
+FTP Deployment is a script written in PHP and will automate the entire process.
 Just say which local folder to upload and where.
 This information is stored in a `deployment.ini` text file, which you can associate with `deployment` script, so deployment will become a one click thing.